sas2r/clinical_fd/README.md

 General Instructions:

-Make sure you have lateset version of R-language , the way to check is session() .
-If it 0.4.7 then the Package may not be loaded.
-To take care of that is
+Make sure you have lateset version of R-language , the way to check is type in
+session() in R console .

+If it \<= 0.4.7 then the Package may not be loaded, you need to have \>= 0.4.7.

+To update the R-version

-If you are R studio on Personnel drive then first Install.packages (“rlang”) , then library (rlang) , check sessionInfo () NOTE: If you are using Rstudio on cloud this may would not work , simply go to right most corner of the window and change the R version to 4.0 or 4.1.
+If R studio is on your Personnel drive then do Install.packages (“rlang”) , then library (rlang) , check sessionInfo ()

+NOTE: If you are using Rstudio on cloud this would not work , On R-cloud simply go to right most corner of the window and change the R version to either 4.0 or 4.1.

-The way to install this package is In the R-studio in Console
+Once you have updated the R-languge then

+<B>NOTE: devtools and clinical\_fd would install couple of standard
+packages and would take some time

 install.packages(“devtools”) wait for the dev tools to be installed then call the library(devtools).
 Once the devtools is installed then you can